- 1 ✅ Intro

 There is also a free 31-days trial, so you can try out the tracker on your servers completely free.

 The support for Binom with any plan is free.
 From my experience and experience of others on STM their support is really nice and fast.
 You can communicate with support directly on Skype, without need of placing any support tickets.

 Binom also offers a live demo, so you can play and test the tracker without installation on your own servers.

 Glad that you asked!
-I get in touch with Binom’s team and managed to get a COUPON CODE for my blog readers!
+I got in touch with Binom’s team and managed to get a COUPON CODE for my blog readers!
 Especially those few that made it until here 😉.

-When you sign-up for Binom, use coupon ERIK40 and you will get your first month and an additional 40% discount on your next month!
+When you sign-up for Binom, use coupon ERIK40 and get 30 days FREE TRIAL and 40% discount on your first paid month!

 This should give you plenty of time to properly test Binom and move your campaigns over.